 “Capacity” shall mean the maximum amount of Gas volume that can flow during one (1) Day in the Facilities used to provide Gathering Service, determined in accordance with the formulas, procedures, and guidelines set forth in Schedule II.

+“Commerical Manager” shall have the meaning set forth in Section 10.10 of the LLC Agreement.

 “Day” shall mean a period of twenty-four (24) consecutive hours beginning and ending at nine o'clock a.m.
 Central Clock Time.

 “ECT Capacity” shall mean the Capacity assigned to ECT in Section 2.1.